 How to make homemade yogurt that is thick and creamy every time

-I was about to quit making my own yogurt at home.
+I was about to quit making homemade yogurt.
 I burnt a lot of milk on the stove, and lost patience with the Crock Pot.
 But this easy Instant Pot method changed my life–no joke.
 Here is how I make creamy, easy, homemade yogurt in the Instant Pot, with tips for extra thick yogurt that’s full of healthy probiotics and nutrients.

 Oh, homemade yogurt and I have had a love-hate relationship for a long time.
 I’ve tried many yogurt-making methods and never found one that I actually liked.
 Now, it’s probably user error, but I just got to hating making yogurt.
 I nearly quit altogether.